-Table 11-3 describes the effects of the instruction prefixes on the SSE and SSE2 instructions.
-Unpredictable behavior can range from being treated as a reserved operation on one generation of IA-32 processors to generating an invalid opcode exception on another generation of processors.
+Table 11-3 describes the effects of instruction prefixes on SSE and SSE2 instructions.
+(Table 11-3 also applies to SIMD integer and SIMD floating-point instructions in SSE3.)
+Unpredictable behavior can range from prefixes being treated as a reserved operation on one generation of IA-32 processors to generating an invalid opcode exception on another generation of processors.

-See the section titled "Instruction Prefixes" in Chapter 2 of the IA-32 Intel Architecture Software Developer's Manual, Volume 2, for description of the instructions prefixes.
+See also "Instruction Prefixes" in Chapter 2 of the IA-32 Intel Architecture Software Developer's Manual, Volume 2A, for complete description of instruction prefixes.